ramasamy-soundrapandian/ParkingLot/ParkingLot/README.txt

 Slots - The spots are considered as the independednt entities to each other where in the type of the vehicle is considered to fill the slot.

-Vehicles - Object with plateno,company name and their type.
-A vehicle has the attributes of licenseplate and the company it is from.
+Vehicles - Object with plateno and their type.
+A vehicle has the attributes of licenseplate.

-I have considered Levels and Spots as entities that are independent so that any level can be added with a desired number of spots later.Each time a vehicle comes in or goes out, a list of vehicles for the particular company is updated.Also the available spots are updated in the particular level.
+I have considered Levels and Spots as entities that are independent so that any level can be added with a desired number of spots later.Each time a vehicle comes in or goes out.Also the available spots are updated in the particular level.

-Methods: ParkVehicle - This operation inserts a vehicle accordingly, also takes care of what company vehicle it is.
+Methods: ParkVehicle - This operation inserts a vehicle accordingly.
 Leave Operation - This operations exits a vehicle 'C' in a level 'm'.
-CompanyParked - This operation allows the user to view the list of vehicles parked for a particular company.

 Main Program :